Separate Ways (Elvis Presley album)

 Separate Ways is a compilation album issued by RCA Records on December 1, 1972 from American singer and musician Elvis Presley.
 Released on the budget RCA Camden label shortly after another similar compilation, Burning Love and Hits from His Movies, Volume 2, Separate Ways was the second and final attempt by RCA to repackage older Elvis recordings by pairing them with a recent chart hit, in this case "Separate Ways" and its flipside "Always On My Mind".

 Separate Ways peaked on the Billboard chart at number 46 and the Country Album chart at number 12 on its release and has since gone on to sell over 3 million copies worldwide.
 It was certified gold on March 27, 1992, and platinum on January 6, 2004, by the RIAA.

-Apart from "Separate Ways" and "Always On My Mind", the remainder of the album — which was not promoted as a compilation on the front cover — consisted of previously released recordings from 1960s Presley film soundtracks, plus one song, "Old Shep", originally issued on Elvis' second album, released in 1956.
-In the mid-1970s, The Pickwick Records reissue label leased the rights to reissue several albums from the RCA catalog.
-Separate Ways appeared on the Pickwick label utilizing the original RCA Camden catalog number, CAS-2611.
-The album contents and cover art are the same as the original RCA issue.
-Demand for Presley's recordings skyrocketed after his unexpected death in 1977 and RCA sought to reclaim the rights to their Pickwick/Camden recordings.
+Apart from "Separate Ways" and "Always On My Mind", the remainder of the album — which was not promoted as a compilation on the front cover — consists of previously released recordings from 1960s Presley film soundtracks, plus one song, "Old Shep", originally issued on Elvis' second album, released in 1956.
+In the mid-1970s, The Pickwick Records label leased the rights to reissue several albums from the RCA Camden catalog.
+Separate Ways was reissued on the Pickwick label with the original RCA Camden cover art and catalog number, CAS-2611.
+After Presley's unexpected death in August 1977, demand for his recordings skyrocketed and RCA sought to reclaim the rights to their Pickwick/Camden recordings.
 In 1991, Separate Ways was reissued for the first time on compact disc in the "RCA Camden Classics" series.
-RCA reissued the album on CD again in 2006 as part of a reissue series featuring most of Presley's RCA Camden albums.
+RCA reissued the album on CD again in 2006 as part of another reissue series featuring most of Presley's RCA Camden albums.